Main themes of the story

 The Hebrew text uses the word 'saris' to describe him.
-This can mean 'courtier', 'someone who belongs to the king', but elsewhere in the Old Testament 'saris' is used to describe a eunuch.
-Potiphar was married and therefore cannot have been a eunuch, but there may be a sly suggestion that Potiphar's sexual prowess was not all it should have been.
+This can mean 'courtier', 'someone who belongs to the king', or 'captain of the guard', but elsewhere in the Old Testament 'saris' is used to describe a eunuch.
+There may be a sly suggestion here that Potiphar's sexual prowess was not all it should have been.
 Read Genesis 39:1-6

 Read Genesis 39:7-12